libp2p/blog/src/_blog/libp2p-webrtc-browser-to-server.md

 Historically, libp2p has bridged these runtime environments with different node connectivity options to varying degrees:
 - server node to server node via TCP and QUIC;
-- browser node to server node via WebSockets and, more recently, [WebTransport](https://blog.libp2p.io/2022-12-19-libp2p-webtransport);
+- browser node to public server node via WebSockets and, more recently, [WebTransport](https://blog.libp2p.io/2022-12-19-libp2p-webtransport);
-- browser node to browser node (via [less than ideal solutions](#prior-webrtc-implementations).
+- browser node to browser node (via [less than ideal solutions](#prior-webrtc-implementations)).

-Today our focus is on advancements in the **browser to server** use case...🥁*drumroll*
+Today our focus is on advancements in the **browser to public server** use case...🥁*drumroll*

 We're excited to present a new paradigm for browser-to-server connectivity and announce,

-**native support for WebRTC now exists in libp2p!**
+**native support for WebRTC now exists in libp2p across three implementations!**

 Browser to server offerings, old and new, came with their own set of shortcomings.
 A new libp2p WebRTC solution establishes browser-to-server connectivity in a decentralized way across a broad spectrum of browsers and in multiple libp2p implementations.